connexcs/docs/docs/apps/components/webphone.md

 |**Default Username**| Username for SIP Authentication|<img src= "/apps/components/img/webphone_username.png">|
 |**Default Password**| Password for SIP Authentication|<img src= "/apps/components/img/webphone_password.png">|
 |**Attribute Action**|Enable **Hidden** action to hide the field|<img src= "/apps/components/img/alert_arrtibuteaction.png">|

+## First time User?

+If you are using the Page Builder components on the ConnexCS platform first time, we request you to use our guide on <a href="https://bani-appsection--connexcs-docs.netlify.app/apps/page-builder/#steps-to-use-components-in-the-page-builder" target="_blank">steps to use the Components</a>.